github/docs/content/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam.md

 ## Reporting a discussion

 1. Navigate to the discussion you'd like to report.
-1. In the upper-right corner of the discussion, click {% octicon "kebab-horizontal" aria-label="The horizontal kebab octicon" %}, then click **Report content**.
+1. In the upper-right corner of the discussion, click {% octicon "kebab-horizontal" aria-label="Discussion options" %}, then click **Report content**.

    ![Screenshot of a discussion.
 The option to report content in the kebab menu is outlined with dark orange.](/assets/images/help/discussions/report-discussion.png)